lucasteles/game-docs-wiki/README.md

 ## How run local?

-you will need [.NET](https://dotnet.microsoft.com/en-us/download) installed:
+You will need [.NET](https://dotnet.microsoft.com/en-us/download) installed:

 On windows PowerShell execute: